 Business owners and sole traders must have a good understanding of the financial health of their company.
 That’s the only way they can maintain a healthy cash flow.
 It also means that any problems or troubling trends can be identified and acted upon more quickly.
 The only way to maintain that understanding is by keeping accurate, up-to-date financial records.

 For Angel Invest Wales’ business year ending March 2021, 29 companies received investment, which is up from 20 in the year ending 2019.
 Additionally, the number of angels investing grew from 49 in year end 2019, to 58 by March 2021.
 According to Beauhurst – The Deal 2021 Report, across the UK there were 2,679 deals made by angel investors, which has increased by 17% since 2020.
 Funds raised, however, increased by a massive 100% in that same time scale, reaching £22.7 billion.

 There’s also another, more practical and pragmatic reason why you should ensure your books are in good shape.
 Put simply, that’s because HMRC require it of you.
 They demand that sole traders and limited companies alike keep certain financial records.
 Sole traders need them to file accurate self-assessment tax returns.
 Limited companies must file both annual accounts and company tax returns.
 An important first step in learning how to keep your own books is finding out just what HMRC demand of you.

 HMRC & Business Bookkeeping

 If you run a business or work for yourself, HMRC will require you to keep records.
 The precise records they require of you will differ from one business and one individual to the next.
-It will depend on the size and complexity of your business, the type of tax you have to pay and if you need to
+It will depend on the size and complexity of your business, the type of tax you have to pay and if you need to register for VAT.

 In general, it’s always recommended that you keep track of all income and outgoings associated with your business.
 That means HMRC normally expect you to keep a record of a number of different types of transaction.
 They will also demand that you keep certain documents as supporting evidence.